-To date, the Foundation has given grants to eighty-four artists in nine rounds of Grant funding and was also the recipient of a grant to help produce the musical adaptation of Dan Baum’s book ‘Nine Lives’, a project by Paul Sanchez and Coleman DeKay.
-A total of over $370,000 has been rewarded in our history through grants, donations and special programs.
+To date, the Foundation has given grants to 141 artists in twelve rounds of Grant funding and was also the recipient of a grant to help produce the musical adaptation of Dan Baum’s book ‘Nine Lives’, a project by Paul Sanchez and Coleman DeKay.
+A total of over $535,000 has been rewarded in our history through grants, donations and special programs.

 We will keep the information on all of our grant projects updated here, so please visit us often.

 We also invite you to become a member of the Foundation to assist us in raising the funds to provide grants, and to receive regular updates on our activities.
 For information on applying for a grant from the Foundation, please see the Grants page.

 New Orleans Musicians’ Clinic & Assistance Foundation